The New West Texas

 "The main question for concerned people is," she says "how much of the country's natural resources and wild spaces are we prepared to give away for development?"

 Water is a key concern in the region, Beauvais says.

-Environmental concerns also extend to the quality of local water tables, safety for wildlife, air quality and light polution from gas flares.
+Environmental concerns also extend to the quality of local water tables, safety for wildlife, air quality and light pollution from gas flares.

-Despite A 'Downturn,' West Texas Oil Production Headed For A Record High
+Despite A Downturn, West Texas Oil Production Heads For A Record High

 By Travis Bubenik